Crazy on You Lyrics

-If we still have time, we might still get by
+We might still get by

-With bombs and the Devil, and the kids keep comin'
+With the bombs and the devils

-But go crazy on you
+There's nothing left to do tonight but go crazy on you

-The whisper that calls after you in the night
+The whisper that calls, after you in the night

-My love, the pleasure's mine
+And my love, the pleasure's mine

 Let me go crazy on you